 The Food, Land & Water Project consists of four Workgroups to cover four distinct topics: polluted surface water, groundwater quality, groundwater quantity, and the future of Wisconsin working lands.
 The Working Lands Workgroup is considering the future of Wisconsin’s working lands, primarily agricultural land.
 This Workgroup is examining key land use trends and conflicts that will affect working lands in the years ahead and will work toward strategic consensus.
-Four Workgroup meetings will be held before the ideas, goals, and recommedations for action are presented at the Food, Land & Water Conference on October 16 and 17, 2017.
+Four Workgroup meetings were held, with concluding ideas, goals, and recommedations for action presented at the Food, Land & Water Conference on October 16 and 17, 2017.
 Below are documents related to the ongoing Working Lands Workgroup progress:

 - Working Lands Workgroup Charter

 - Workgroup Meeting #1 (August 23, 2016) Agenda and Minutes

 - Workgroup Meeting #2 (November 10, 2016) Agenda, Presentation (Farmland Trends and Farmland Preservation Program), and Minutes